atrosekta/rep/README.md

   >          `echo 8 echo hello | xargs rep`    //same as
   >          `echo echo hello | xargs rep 8`

-  similarly, if the command you need to repeat become too long you could create a script that do your command and `rep ./yourscript` but it may be more convinient to just create a file (of any extension) and write your command inside, you can do it in how many lines you want but you should use the same syntax as if were wroting it in one line (with semicolon to separate the commands, but you dont need to add a backslash at the end of each line). then you can run :
+  similarly, if the command you need to repeat become too long you could create a script that do your command and `rep ./yourscript` but it may be more convinient to just create a file (of any extension) and write your command inside, you can do it in how many lines you want but you should use the same syntax as if were wroting it in one line (with semicolon or *&&* to separate the commands, but you dont need to add a backslash at the end of each line). then you can run :

   >         `xargs rep 10 < yourCommandFile`
   >            //or give the repeatCount at the beginning of the file